xiaosx-GlintAI/power-customer-churn-analysis/README.md

 <img width="1137" height="663" alt="image" src="https://github.com/user-attachments/assets/7cba4222-157b-4438-b5b1-ec59e44376d2" />

-### Finding 6: The More Service Calls A Customer Made, Is More Likely to Leave
+### Finding 6: The More Service Calls A Customer Makes, Is More Likely to Leave

 The number of service calls is highly positively related to the high churn rate